YanXiong-UCAS/Yan_XIONG-academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Spacecraft Thermal Control
+- Intelligent Control
+- Deep Reinforcement Learning
+- Multi-Agent Systems
-- Artificial Intelligence
+- Engineering Applications of Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval

 # Education to show in About widget
 education: